parentingteensandtweens.com

 So, to save us both, I made a mental shift to see my teens as lost souls trying to make sense of a raging sea of uncertainty.
 Then I gave myself similar grace as I learned to swim in the same murky water.

 One of us has to stop identifying our worth based on the behavior of others.
-And it’s unlikely to be our teen because they are surrounded by peers who are all measuring themselves up against one another.
+And it’s unlikely to be our teens because they are surrounded by peers who are all measuring themselves up against one another.
 That’s the only thing they know how to do in the trenches of becoming independent and figuring out who they are.

-But we can show them another way by doing our best to remain rooted in the truth that we are valuable and worthy just as we are regardless of how our teens act and react toward us.
 Of course, this is not to say we become doormats and let them get away with blatant disrespect.
 It’s just that we see through the meanness to the pain lurking underneath and try not to take their wrath personally.

 I wish I could say that this new way of looking at things made everything easier for me.
-The truth is, my kids still lash out and say hurtful things at times even though they are in their 20s, and the sting still hurts.
+The truth is, my kids still lash out and say hurtful things at times, even though they are in their 20s, and the sting still hurts.
 A lot.
 But the turnaround time on my heartbreak is much better.
-The other truth is I still act out sometimes even though I’m two months shy of 50.
-Fear has a way of bringing out the worst in us.
-The good news is, love has a way of bringing out the best.

 This was a contributed post from Shelby Spear.
 Shelby is a sappy soul whisperer, sarcasm aficionado, pro-LOVE Jesus adoring mom of 3 Millennials writing stuff & doing life w/ hubs of 25 yrs.
 She is the co-author of the book, How Are You Feeling, Momma?
 (You don’t need to say, “I’m fine.”)
 You can read her open heart about the revelations, screw-ups, gaffes, and joys of motherhood on her blog shelbyspear.com, around the web, and in print at Guideposts.

-Parentings teens is hard, but other parents found these posts helped make things a little easier:
+Parenting teens is hard, but other parents found these posts helped make things a little easier:

 Why And How To Stop Taking Your Teen’s Attitude Personally